-If a child or adult has some, or even all, of these characteristics, it does not automatically mean he or she has a APD.
+If a child or adult has some or all of these characteristics, it does not mean he or she has a APD.
 There are other disorders with similar characteristics, as the ability to do most of the activities listed above (eg. reading) require more than just good auditory-based skills and a thorough assessment is needed to try to determine the presence of a APD.

 Assessments for APD should, at least, include testing by a qualified audiologist experienced in the evaluation of APD and this information should be considered together with other observations, by parents and from the classroom.

 Tests that are available to assist in the identification of APD should include an extensive history, a standard hearing test to exclude peripheral loss, and the assessment should aim to cover the important areas of auditory processing.

 The following types of tests may be used in an APD evaluation, and more than one test session may be required for complete evaluation:

 Temporal ordering – Where the child’s ability to detect subtle differences in sound is assessed, when timing features are needed.